-Today, MedTech innovations are harnessing the power of technology and helping the healthcare industry in newer and innovative ways.
-We all know that AI/ML have made their way into surgery.
+Today, MedTech innovations are harnessing the power of technology and helping the healthcare industry in newer and innovative ways – We all know that AI/ML has made its way into surgical rooms!
 Connected technologies are turning out to be a true blessing for the healthcare communities.
 Advances in chip design and integration of wireless and AI at the edge technologies are driving MedTech innovations.

 With the help of a growing network of connected medical devices, apps, and sensors, the Internet of Medical Things (IoMT) is playing a key role in the evolution of healthcare from volume-based to value-based healthcare.
 IoMT devices include connected medical and health-monitoring devices, diagnostic, surgical assistance, surgical-first equipment, remote patient monitoring systems, clinical and health care-centric wearables, remote sensors, and telehealth devices.